 18.5.
 Data compilation

-Estimates at the aggregate level (e.g., EU-27) are calculated as the population-weighted arithmetic average of individual national figures (Aggregates: EU-27 (from 2020), EU-28 (2013-2020), EU-27 (2007-2013), Euro area, Euro area -19 countries (from 2015), Euro area – 18 countries (2014)).
-Estimates of the EU aggregated indicators are calculated if the EU coverage in terms of the EU population is 70% or larger.
+Estimates at aggregate level (e.g. EU-27) are calculated as the population-weighted arithmetic average of individual national figures.
+Aggregates covered include: EU-27 (from 2020), EU-28 (2013-2020), EU-27 (2007-2013), EU-25 (2004-2006), EU-15 (1995-2004), NMS10 (New Member States - 10 countries (2004-2006)) Euro area (EA11-1999, EA12-2001, EA13-2007, EA15-2008, EA16-2009, EA17-2011, EA18-2014, EA19-2015, EA20-2023), Euro area –20 countries (from 2023), Euro area –19 countries (2015-2022) and Euro area – 18 countries (2014).
+Estimates of the EU aggregated indicators are calculated if EU coverage in terms of the EU population is 70% or larger.
 Indicators are computed as the population-weighted average of national indicators.
-For 2023, EU-SILC data are available for EU-27 and, Norway (extraction August 2024).
+For 2024, EU-SILC data are available for EU-27, Norway, Switzerland, Serbia and Türkiye (Eurostat, EU-SILC 2024 data extraction November 2025).

 Weights are provided by national statistical institutes as part of the data sets.
-All necessary imputations are done at the national level and the respective flag for the variable imputed is provided.
+All necessary imputations are done at national level and the respective flag for the variable imputed is provided.

 18.5.1.
 Imputation - rate

 18.5.2.
-Weighting procedure
+Weighting methods

 Weights are provided by each country in their data files.
 Eurostat does not calculate weights as calibration, and non-response adjustments are performed at the level of Member States.
-There are three types of weights: cross-sectional personal weights, cross-sectional household weights, and longitudinal personal weights.
-More details are available in the national quality reports.
-Additional weights are used in some of the modules to adjust for non-response or non-using proxy.
-The weighting procedure is described in the national quality reports for each country.
+There are three types of weight:

 18.5.3.
 Estimation and imputation

-Eurostat calculates all the aggregates from the microdata.
+Eurostat calculates all aggregates from the microdata.
 Population-weighted arithmetic averages are applied to the aggregates.
-The EU-SILC weights (i.e., sum of the national population living in private households, broken down by the required dimensions of the indicators) are used for this exercise.
-Eurostat does not receive or publish, aggregates calculated by the NSIs.
-More information on the estimation and imputation procedures applied in each country are available in the national quality reports.
-The estimation and imputation methods used are described in the national quality reports for each country.
+The EU-SILC weights (i.e. the sum of the national population living in private households, broken down by the required dimensions of the indicators) are used for this process.

 18.6.
 Adjustment